IamShaz/DurhamPlus/README.md

 Description: This website was created for a client in order to complete the webmaster program at Seneca College.

+A client website for a catering company using PHP to create three functional forms.

 List of file names:
 -	about.php
 -	contact.php